Getting Started for Artists

 - Print on Demand Order Syncing: Describes why order syncing is important and how to check for and fix errors.

-- Shipping Class Match: How to tell your printer your shipping preferences.
+- How to Set Up Shipping Class Matches: How to tell your printer your shipping preferences.

-- Getting Dropbox Links: How to get the Dropbox links you need for your artwork files.
+- How to Get Public Dropbox Links: How to get the Dropbox links you need for your artwork files.

 - Dropbox Integration: How to use the Dropbox integration in Order Desk.